jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 #### R10.1.5 Core Microbiome Intersection Between Hosts

-For results interpretation, we wanted to create a visualisation to efficiently summarise the number of taxa associated with the core of each host combination.
+To assist in the interpretation of results, we wanted to create a visualisation to efficiently summarise the number of taxa associated with the core of each host combination.

-Due to the large number of categories, Venn diagrams become difficult to understand due to the inclusion of many layers of overlapping combinations.
-Instead,  we summarised the number of taxa in each host via an UpSet plot.
-Code for this can also be seen in the `02-scripts.backup/018-CoreMicrobiome_ParameterTesting_20190902.Rmd` notebook.
+Due to the large number of categories, the typically used Venn diagrams become difficult to understand due to the inclusion of many layers of overlapping combinations.
+Instead, we summarised the number of taxa in each host via an 'UpSet' plot.
+Code for this can also be seen in the noteboom `02-scripts.backup/018-CoreMicrobiome_ParameterTesting_20190902.Rmd`.

 ---